 The study was conducted in Budongo Forest Reserve, a semi-deciduous tropical forest, located in the northwestern part of Uganda (1°44'28.4" N, 31°32'11.0" E).
 The forest reserve spans over 825 km2 and is extensively diverse in respect to forest communities, with Cynometra alexandria, Chryophyllum albidum, Meosopsis eminii and Diospyros abyssinica as the dominant tree species (Eggeling, 1947).
-The long-term mean annual temperature and precipitation over the study area is 25 °C and 1700 mm, respectively (Lukwago et al., 2020).
-Rainfall is distributed into two rainy seasons (i.e. March to May and August to November) punctuated by a strong dry season (December to February), and a weak dry season (June to July) (Lukwago et al., 2020).
+The study area receives about 1360 mm of rainfall annually (Climate-Data.org, 2020) distributed into two rainy seasons (i.e. March to May and August to November), a strong dry season (December to February), and a weak dry season (June to July) (Lukwago et al., 2020).
 It is worth noting that the amount of rainfall received during the field campaign (2385 mm, Fig. 2d) was higher than the long-term mean annual precipitation for this region.
-The weather data for the experiment period was obtained from a climatic station installed at Budongo Conservation Field station (2 km northwest of the study site), and was beneficial to understand how precipitation constrained soil greenhouse gas fluxes given its direct control on water filled pore space.
-The soils at the experimental site are highly weathered-classified as Lixisols (IUSS Working Group WRB, 2014), and are developed on a Precambrian gneissic-granulitic basement complex (van Straaten, 1976).
+Mean annual temperature over the study area is 23 °C (Climate-Data.org, 2020).

+A Precambrian gneissic-granulitic basement complex primarily dominates the geology (van Straaten, 1976).
+The soils at the experimental site are highly weathered and are classified as Lixisols (IUSS Working Group WRB, 2014).